 Incidentally, in Blog 1, I hope you enjoyed the picture of Hollywood icon, Cary Grant, arriving to work in his Bubble car.

-Flexible Working in 2019:
+Flexible Working in 2020:

-One stimulus for much of the change is the transformed mindset, particularly amongst those employees under 40, who are soon to form most of a workforce in which:
+One stimulus for much of the change is the transformed mindset, particularly amongst those employees under 40, who are soon to form most of a workforce, in which:

 - more demand is placed on how employees want to work, which is towards the flexibility of working times and locations

 Equally, organizations are eager to look at ways to reduce costs and ask – do employees need to be at work in a set location every day?
 Can we reduce the number of premises we hold?

 FlexTime – Who Are We?

 Headquartered in Dublin, Ireland, Flextime has over 500 customers with more than 3,000 implementations and 200,000 users across multiple sectors and territories.

-Flextime supplies to government, universities, health, manufacturing, call centres, retail, service industry and financial services in Ireland, UK and the Netherlands.
+Flextime supplies to government, manufacturing, universities, health, call centres, retail, service industry and financial services in Ireland, UK and the Netherlands.

-What do we do
+What do we do?

 Flextime designs and implements solutions for all types of issues related to the subject of time in the workplace.
-By applying software features which fit with each employee’s working time and location arrangements, our system helps customers to
+The solutions can either be “ready to go” or can have a bespoke element, where needed.

 - attract and retain staff while reducing absence, overtime and facility costs